Customs and Border Protection, Department of Homeland Security.

 The principal author of this document was Shari Suzuki, Office of Regulations and Ruling, Bureau of Customs and Border Protection.
 However, personnel from other offices participated in its development.

-Accordingly, for the reasons stated above, part 181 of the CBP Regulations (19 CFR part 181) is amended as set forth below.
+Accordingly, for the reasons stated above, part 181 of the CBP Regulations (End Amendment Part Start Part

-PART 181—NORTH AMERICAN FREE TRADE AGREEMENT Back to Top
+PART 181—NORTH AMERICAN FREE TRADE AGREEMENTEnd Part Start Amendment Part

 (a) Treated as production.
 For purposes of implementing the rules of origin provisions of General Note 12, HTSUS, and Chapter Four of the NAFTA, except as provided in paragraph (b) of this section, disassembly is considered to be production, and a component recovered from a good disassembled in the territory of a Party will be considered to be originating as the result of such disassembly provided that the recovered component satisfies all applicable requirements of Annex 401 and this part.